-Time in Hours
+4.3.2 Time in Hours

-If multiple interviews occurred or multiple people were interviewed, the total interview time can be estimated, in hours, by recording the number of hours (to the tenth of an hour) in Item Code 0008.
+If multiple interviews occurred or multiple people were interviewed, the total interview time can be estimated, by recording the number of hours (to the tenth of an hour) in Item Code 0008 on the back of the questionnaire.
 If Item Code 0008 is used, then do not use the beginning and ending times.

-List Frame - Verification of Sampled Operations
+4.4 List Frame - Verification of Sampled Operations

 Questionnaires will be pre-labeled with names and addresses.
-If the first line (primary name line) of the label after the identification number line has an individual name (JOHN SMITH), this is the target name, (unless the OpDom status is 99).
+If the first line (primary name line) of the label after the identification number line has an individual name (JOHN SMITH), this is the target name.
 If the first line contains a combination of individual names (JOHN AND BILL SMITH) or an operation name (SMITH FARMS), then the name on the next line (the secondary name line) is the target name.
-If the OpDom status is 99, then the operation named on the primary name line is the target.
-When OpDom=99, the operation name is the key.
+If the OpDom status is 99, then the operation listed on the first line is the target.

 Remember: The target name NEVER CHANGES.
-The person actually operating the farm (the farm operator) may change, but the selected target name is always the person identified on the label.
+The person actually operating the farm (the farm operator) may change, but the selected target (person or operation) name does not change.

 The first thing you will do is verify the operator's (or operation's) name and address, and the names and addresses of any known partners.
 If there are partner labels, be sure the partner names and addresses are correct, and all partners are listed.
-Mark through the names of any partners no longer involved in the operation.
-Add the names and addresses of any partners who are not listed.
+Make any updates, deletions, or additions to the partners.

-Area Frame - Verification of Sampled Operations
+4.5 Area Frame - Verification of Sampled Operations

-All of the area frame samples selected for the survey were identified as farm operators during the 2019 June Agricultural Survey.
+All of the area frame samples selected for the survey were identified as farm operators during the June Area Survey.

 We are interested in the operation the way it existed on June 1, so ignore any changes that have occurred in the operation since June 1.
 For example, if the tract was individually operated in June and changed to a partnership in September, collect data for the individual operation for the time it existed (January through August).
 Do not collect any data for the partnership.
 Collect data for the operation as it existed on June 1.